| |

 University of Denmark, Kgs.
 Lyngby, Denmark): Exploration

-Andreas Blennow (Department of Plant and Environmental Sciences, Faculty of Science, University of Copenhagen, Copenhagen, Denmark): Introducing starch granule heterogeneous catalysis by an inverse interfacial amylolytic approach
+of the transglycosylation activity of GH13 and GH57 debranching enzymes Andreas Blennow (Department of Plant and Environmental Sciences, Faculty of Science, University of Copenhagen, Copenhagen, Denmark): Introducing starch granule heterogeneous catalysis by an inverse interfacial amylolytic approach David Seung

 (John Innes